 What to expect

 Just look for GED tutors online and when you’ve found some, check out their reviews and see if they are experienced in teaching adult learners.
-Get in touch with the tutors of who you feel they might help you best and check if they are available to support you.
+Get in touch with the tutors who you feel might help you best and check if they are available to support you.
+You may also check with a GED school to see if they have tutoring services.

 It is key to find out that they are excelling in the subject fields that need your attention most.
 If your Math skills are strong but your English Language skills are low, just make sure you’ll find a tutor that’s strong in English.
 A Math tutor won’t do you much good, right?